laravel/forge-docs/1.0/servers/providers.md

 - The server **must be** running a fresh installation of Ubuntu 20.04 x64.
 - The server **must be** accessible externally over the Internet.
-- The server requirements **must meet** the following criteria or more: 1 CPU Core with 1GHz, 1GB RAM and 25GB Disk space.
+- The server requirements **must meet** the following criteria or more: 1 CPU Core with 1GHz, 1GB RAM, and 25GB Disk space.

 Please refer to the [Forge IP address documentation](/1.0/introduction.html#forge-ip-addresses) if you restrict SSH access to your server by IP addresses.